zixichen007115/zixichen007115.github.io/_pages/about.md

 I was an exchange student at EPFL (Aug.-Oct., 2024) and a research assistant at King's College London and Tsinghua University (2021-2022).
 Before my Ph.D., my research focused on physical model-based tactile sensor simulation.

 ## Contact
-Email: Zixi.Chen at santannapisa.it / czx980730 at gmail.com
+Email: zc.academic at gmail.com

 ## News
 **2025**
+* Oct: [Graduation] I was awarded a PhD in Biorobotics with distinction from the Biorobotics Institute, Scuola Superiore Sant’Anna.

 * Sep: [Publication] Our paper [AdapJ: An Adaptive Extended Jacobian Controller for Soft Manipulators](https://ieeexplore.ieee.org/document/11192239) has been accepted to IEEE/ASME Transactions on Mechatronics (TMECH)!

 * Jun: [Publication] Our paper [A Survey on Soft Robot Adaptability: Implementations, Applications, and Prospects](https://ieeexplore.ieee.org/document/11078366) has been accepted to IEEE Robotics & Automation Magazine (RAM)!
 This review summarizes the key discussions and insights from our [Soft Robot Adaptability Workshop](https://sites.google.com/view/sft-front) held at IROS 2024.
 Thank all workshop organizers and speakers for your valuable contributions!